 By the mid 1970’s, you only had to wait a month to get your floor.
 The choice of colors, black/gray increased to include black/white and black/tan reversible.
 In 1979, the Marley Company stopped making “Stageflor” and over the years, the original company was sold several times and has virtually disappeared.

-While Marley is a registered trademark, in dance it is any roll-out vinyl floor.
+While Marley is a registered trademark, in dance marley is any roll-out vinyl dance floor.

 Back then, the reversible floor was 1.3 mils thick.
 Today’s version of the marley Super Bravo is 1.7 mils thick and has a fiberglass lining for greater stability and better lie flat.